-Cape Cod Naturals Repellent is proud to donate bug & mosquito repellent to Boston area SummerFest & the NARA Park Acton 20th Anniversary Outdoor Concert Series --- here at the Yellow Brick Road's Tribute to Elton John!
+Cape Cod Naturals Repellent flashback --- proud to donate bug & mosquito repellent to Boston area SummerFest & the NARA Park Acton 20th Anniversary Outdoor Concert Series --- here at the Yellow Brick Road's Tribute to Elton John!
 Local to NARA Park Acton in the Boston west burbs?

 Our friend Moira at Acton Recreation shares the donated Cape Cod Naturals insect repellent spray when it gets buggy just after intermission!

 Cape Cod Naturals in Acton MA?
 Pictured here during intermission with our friend Tony from the MWCOC Chamber of Commerce putting our famous bug shield around Tony so he can enjoy the concert bug-free.

 Cape Cod Naturals Repellents safe, non-toxic repellent for people & pets that really works!
 Proud partner of the Lyme Awareness of Cape Cod & The Cape Cod National Seashore.
 We offer convenient flat-rate shipping -

 PS Cape Cod Naturals is back in business after the Cape Cod Tornado hit!
 Everyone banded together to help one-another.
 Thank you to the first responders, businesses & community folks for coming together to move forward & clean-up in the aftermath.
 We appreciate your patience with any delay in order shipping delay iduring that time!

 Enjoy the fun, safe healthy end of summer bug-free!

 Don - Founder & Head of R & D (wintering in Key West!) for Cape Cod All Natural Repellents

 Massachusetts Raises West Nile Risk - Says Take Precautions to Avoid Being Bitten by Mosquitoes #WestNile #mosquitoes #naturalrepellent